DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/collision/collision.md

 - *"none"*
 Ignore the collision.

-To set the **collision** option, use an object with the **x** and **y** fields.
+To set the **collision** property, use an object with the **x** and **y** fields.
 These fields specify how to resolve horizontal and vertical collisions, respectively.
 Alternatively, you can use a string shortcut from the accepted values list.

 ---
 ##### jQuery